DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models

-To enable more effective encoding of molecular spectra, we introduce a masked reconstruction pre-training objective.
-In addition, to overcome the scarcity of spectral pre-training data by leveraging large-scale molecular structure pre-training, we incorporate a contrastive learning objective to align spectral and structural representations.
+To enable more effective encoding of molecular spectra, we introduce a masked-reconstruction pre-training objective.
+In addition, to mitigate the scarcity of spectral pre-training data by leveraging large-scale molecular structure pre-training, we incorporate a contrastive learning objective to align spectral and structural representations.
 The complete pre-training framework is illustrated in \cref{fig:overview}(C).

 \textbf{Masked patches reconstruction pre-training for spectra.} To ensure that the spectrum encoder can effectively extract and represent information from molecular spectra, we adopt a masked patches reconstruction (MPR) pre-training strategy.
-Inspired by the effectiveness of masked reconstruction across multiple domains~\citep{Bert,MAE,GraphMAE,Mole-Bert,AUG-MAE,PatchTST}, MPR guides the learning of SpecFormer by encouraging it to reconstruct masked portions of spectral data.
+Inspired by the effectiveness of masked reconstruction across multiple domains~\citep{Bert,MAE,GraphMAE,Mole-Bert,AUG-MAE,PatchTST}, MPR guides the learning of SpecFormer by encouraging it to reconstruct the masked portions of the spectral data.

 After segmenting the spectra into patches, we randomly mask a fraction of these patches—according to a predefined ratio $\alpha$—by replacing them with zero vectors.
-The masked patch sequences then undergo patch and position encoding, which conceals their semantic content (such as absorption intensities at certain wavelengths) but retains their positional information, aiding the reconstruction task.
+The masked patch sequences then undergo patch and positional encoding, which conceals their semantic content (such as absorption intensities at certain wavelengths) but retains their positional information, thereby aiding the reconstruction task.

-Once processed by SpecFormer, the encoded representations corresponding to the masked patches are passed through a reconstruction head specific to each spectrum.
-The original values of the masked patches are then predicted, with the mean squared error (MSE) between the reconstructed and true patch values serving as the training objective:
+After processed by SpecFormer, the encoded representations corresponding to the masked patches are passed through a reconstruction head specific to each spectrum.
+The original values of the masked patches are subsequently predicted, with the mean squared error (MSE) between the reconstructed and true patch values serving as the training objective:

 where $\widetilde{\mathcal{P}}_i$ is the set of masked patches for the $i$-th type of spectrum, and $\hat{\vp}_{i,j}$ denotes the reconstruction for the masked patch $\vp_{i,j}$.